ssvlabs/gitbook-docs/docs/developers/tools/ssv-dkg-client/README.md

 :::info
 The `ssv-dkg` tool has recently been audited, you can find more details about it [on the Security page](../../security.md#audit-resources).

+A second audit of the `ssv-dkg` tool covered the necessary changes to introduce keyshares regeneration through DKG.
+This is also listed [on the Security page](../../security.md#audit-resources).
 :::

 It is important to briefly explain how the communication between DKG ceremony Initiator and Operators is secured: